DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/_index.md

  ### Agent role

- As an agent, the Observability Pipelines Worker is deployed on each individual node, shifting data collection and processing to the edge.
+ As an agent, the Observability Pipelines Worker (OPW) is deployed on each individual node, shifting data collection and processing to the edge:

+{{< img src="observability_pipelines/production_deployment_overview/agent_role.png" alt="There are two separate nodes, each containing services and the Observability Pipelines Worker, with data flowing from the Worker to the sinks" style="width:80%;" >}}

 Data can be received from other agents on the same node (for example, from the Datadog Agent) or collected directly from the node itself (for example, tailing log files).
 The goal is to centralize egress on the node through the Observability Pipelines Worker and take advantage of underutilized edge resources.
 Most users can deploy Observability Pipelines Worker as an agent without increasing their provisioned resources.

 ### Aggregator role

-As an aggregator, the Observability Pipelines Worker is deployed as a standalone service on dedicated nodes, shifting data processing and routing to the dedicated nodes.
+As an aggregator, the Observability Pipelines Worker (OPW) is deployed as a standalone service on dedicated nodes, shifting data processing and routing to the dedicated nodes:

+{{< img src="observability_pipelines/production_deployment_overview/aggregator_role.png" alt="There is an Observability Pipelines Worker aggregator containing multiple Workers that are receiving data from the network load balancer and sending data to different sinks" style="width:100%;" >}}

 Agents are configured to forward data to your Observability Pipelines Worker aggregators.
 Datadog recommends this role for users looking to get started with Observability Pipelines Worker because it is easy to set up and integrate into any infrastructure.